How to Impress Interviewers for Graphic Design Jobs

 Quality

-It is essential that your work is clearly labelled and that the materials are organised to show your process and the creative aspects of your work.
+It is essential that your work is clearly labelled and the materials are organised to show your process and creative aspects.

 You can choose from a range of papers, from standard copy paper to high-end archival paper, depending on the job you're applying for.